Michigan militia puts armed protest in the spotlight - KVIA

 “The Governor of Michigan should give a little, and put out the fire,” the president tweeted Friday.
 “These are very good people, but they are angry.
 They want their lives back again, safely!
 See them, talk to them, make a deal.”

-Associated Press reporters David Eggert and Mike Householder in Lansing, Michigan, Lisa Marie Pane in Boise, Idaho, Aaron Morrison in New York and Thomas Beaumont in Des Moines contributed to this report.
+Associated Press reporters David Eggert and Mike Householder in Lansing, Michigan, Lisa Marie Pane in Boise, Idaho, Aaron Morrison in New York, Jim Salter in St. Louis, and Thomas Beaumont in Des Moines contributed to this report.

-Note: This story has been corrected to reflect it was police, not National Guard, firing tear gas in Ferguson.